Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 The predominant approach among developers in Singapore is to treat PSI as a compliance obligation to be fulfilled at minimum cost and minimum disruption, without extracting broader value from the process.
 This approach is understandable given the pressure on project budgets and timelines, but it consistently results in missed opportunities and, in some cases, avoidable commercial losses.

-The most significant oversight is the failure to use inspection documentation as a proactive asset management tool.
+The most significant oversight is the failure to use inspection documentation as a proactive asset management tool within broader facilities management practice.
 Structural assessment reports contain detailed information about the condition of every major load-bearing element in a building.
 This information is directly useful for maintenance planning, budget forecasting, and capital expenditure prioritization.
 Developers who file reports immediately upon BCA acceptance without using the findings to inform their asset management strategy are leaving value on the table.
+A pre-condition for effective maintenance planning is a consistent data structure and objective inspectors results.
+Standardisation has addressed leads such as inconsistent ratings and divergent maintenance recommendations.
+Without a standardised protocol, inevitable subjectivity becomes a subjectivity problem that creates an undesirable situation and leads to inefficient allocation of maintenance budgets.

 A second, less visible issue is the accumulation of undocumented modifications over the life of a building.
 Industrial conversions, in particular, frequently involve changes to floor loading, partition layouts, and mechanical plant that alter the structural demand on the building without any formal record being created.
 These undocumented changes become significant liabilities when the building is sold, refinanced, or subjected to regulatory scrutiny.
-PEs who ensure compliance across the building’s lifecycle create documentation trails that protect the owner’s position in these situations.
+PEs who ensure compliance across the building’s lifecycle create documentation trails that also support facilities related policies as part of portfolio governance and help form an effective maintenance system in these situations.
+Maintenance recommendations should also align with other facilities related policies.

 The cost of a scheduled PSI, including PE fees and rectification of minor defects, is consistently lower than the cost of resolving the legal, financial, and commercial complications that arise from deferred inspections.
 Developers who build PSI into their standard asset management cycle gain a measurable advantage in transaction speed, financing access, and regulatory standing.